 One of the greatest things about the sport of pickleball is that it can be played both indoors and outdoors.
 However, you may find yourself forced to play indoors whenever the temperature out there plummets or the weather gets too windy.
 Also, if you’re used to playing indoors only, your friends may decide one day that they want to try playing in the outdoors.
 So, you may have found yourself thinking, is there a difference between indoor vs outdoor pickleballs?

 If you want to take your pickleball skills to the next level, you have to learn how to play in both situations, regardless of your preference.
-You might think that playing indoors is similar to playing outdoors, but there are a few variations that need to be taken into account, one of which is the type of pickleball balls you’re going to use.
+You might think that playing indoors is similar to playing outdoors, but there are a few variations that need to be taken into account.
+One of which is the type of pickleball balls you’re going to use.
 Let’s get into breaking down the differences between indoor vs outdoor pickleballs!

 Types of Pickleball Balls